Koenigsegg Jesko Absolut prototype surfaces – low-drag hypercar eyes 310mph top speed

 Following in the footsteps of the record-breaking Agera RS, Koenigsegg launched the Jesko at 2019’s Geneva motor show.
 Named after the father of company founder and CEO, Christian von Koenigsegg, the model features a revised carbonfibre tub, power plant and all-new gearbox, developed in-house.
-Over two years since its initial reveal, the Swedish firm has confirmed that the model has now entered production with deliveries commencing in early 2022.
+Though 'Attack' specification cars have already entered production, Koenigsegg has now revealed the first low-drag Absolut prototype, a variant with a focus on top speed.

 Powering the model is a redesigned version of the same 5.0-litre turbocharged V8 found in the marque’s previous models pushes up to 1600bhp and 1106lb ft of torque to the rear wheels when running on E85 race fuel – it’s a paltry 1280bhp on standard fuel.
 Performance figures haven’t been quoted, but we’d imagine it’ll be marginally quicker than the less powerful Agera RS, which has a 0-62mph time of around 2.6sec.
 The world’s lightest crankshaft (12.8kg), milled from a single solid steel billet, alongside a host of other bespoke, lightweight components can be found throughout the powertrain.
 The use of lightweight components both reduces unwanted vibration usually found with flat-plane crankshaft power plants and allows the engine to spin at an impressive 8500rpm.